vertesan/hatsuboshi-library/README.md

 # Hatsuboshi Library

-A utility application for all junior Producers studying at the Faculty of Produce, Hatsuboshi Academy.
+A utility application for all junior Producers studying at the Faculty of Producing, Hatsuboshi Academy.

 > [!NOTE]
 > Neither this project nor the developers are affiliated with the official team (i.e. BNEI & QualiArts, Inc.)